hugodelavoi-boop/jump/README.md

 # jumpstart

-## Current Mode: SANDBOX (Test Mode)

-The application is currently configured for Stripe sandbox mode.
-This means:
-- No real payments will be processed
-- Use test card numbers like 4242 4242 4242 4242
-- All transactions are simulated

 ## Stripe Configuration

 This project uses Stripe for payment processing.
 To switch between sandbox (test) and live modes: